MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/integrity-streams.md

 ## Performance

 Though integrity streams provides greater data integrity for the system, it also incurs a performance cost.
 There are a couple different reasons for this:
 - If integrity streams are enabled, all write operations become allocate-on-write operations.
-Though this avoids the read-modify-write bottleneck, data frequently becomes fragmented, which delays reads.
+Though this avoids any read-modify-write bottlenecks since ReFS doesn't need to read or modify any existing data, file data frequently becomes fragmented, which delays reads.
 - Depending on the workload and underlying storage of the system, the computational cost of computing and validating the checksum can cause IO latency to increase.

-Because integrity streams carries a performance cost, we recommend leaving integrity streams disabled on highly performant systems.
+Because integrity streams carries a performance cost, we recommend leaving integrity streams disabled on performance sensitive systems.

+## Integrity scrubber

+As described above, ReFS will automatically validate data integrity before accessing any data.
+ReFS also uses a background scrubber, which enables ReFS to validate infrequently accessed data.
+This scrubber periodically scans the volume, identifies latent corruptions, and proactively triggers a repair of any corrupt data.

+  >[!NOTE]
+  >The data integrity scrubber can only validate file data for files where integrity streams is enabled.

+By default, the scrubber runs every four weeks, though this interval can be configured within Task Scheduler under Microsoft\Windows\Data Integrity Scan.

 ## Examples
 To monitor and change the file data integrity settings, ReFS uses the **Get-FileIntegrity** and **Set-FileIntegrity** cmdlets.